fpvandoorn/Dagstuhl-tables/README.md

 ### Examples

 * Examples of specific upper and lower bounds.
-* These now all follow from other values or a general principle.
+* These all follow from other values or a general principle.
-* Often they were cases we had to do individually previously.
+* These were found before we had these general principles, and we did them individually.
 * Examples that do not follow from other principles are listed under [Solutions for Individual Cases](#solutions-for-individual-cases).

 #### `T(6,3) ≥ 4`